Madonna lily plant care and growing guide

 Color combinations

 Madonna lilies are a great way to add brightness and texture to your garden.
 The white petals of the flower contrast nicely with other bright colors, such as reds, oranges, yellows, and pinks.
+Alternatively, if you are looking for an all-white moon garden, combine them with a few other white lily varieties (such as the ever-popular Casablanca lily).

 Try combining them with other flowers like roses or daisies for a beautiful look that will bring life to any outdoor space.
 You can also use different varieties of Madonna lily plants in order to create an interesting mix of colors in your garden.